 To participate in this program, students must:

-We offer twenty students grants of up to AU$1000 (depending on place of residence) to travel to Sydney to participate in the program.
+The Sydney Southeast Asia Centre and the ANU Indonesia Project are pleased to provide a limited number of travel grants for students based outside of Sydney to participate in the program.
 The grant can be used for travel, accommodation and any other costs associated with participation.

 |State of residence||Grant|

-Please note: You will be notified in advance about a successful grant application, however bursaries will not be disbursed until the week before the Bootcamp.
+Please note: You will be notified in advance about a successful grant application, however bursaries will not be disbursed until AFTER the Bootcamp in case COVID-19 developments prevent interstate travel.
 Therefore, students applying for funding must be able to cover their travel costs up front.